 Question Answer Marks 3(c) Explain why many people are concerned about the destruction of the Antarctic ecosystem.
 Refer to examples in your answer.
 7 AO1: Knowledge and understanding Use Table B to mark candidate responses to this question.
-Ideas such as: damage to vegetation/vegetation takes a long time/will not regrow loss of fauna food chains disrupted impact of indigenous communities melting ice caps/sheets/glaciers rise in sea level flooding of coastal lowlands.
+Ideas such as: damage to vegetation/vegetation takes a long time/will not regrow loss of fauna food chains disrupted impact on indigenous communities elsewhere in the world melting ice caps/sheets/glaciers rise in sea level flooding of coastal lowlands.
 All valid material must be credited.